How Long Marijuana Lasts in Your System

 You can test yourself to check if marijuana comes up in your urine (or hair) with either of these related services:

-Health Street offers these and other drug tests at 2500+ DNA Test Locations Nationwide.
-Find a location for drug testing:
+Health Street offers these and other drug tests at over 5000 Locations Nationwide.

 This article was prepared with my own experience running Health Street, a drug testing company that performs thousands of tests per year.
 I also researched articles such as these sources: